irgroup-classrooms/dis08-2021/assignments.md

 # Assignment 2

+In this assignment, you will work together in groups on a larger project that builds over several weeks.
+The project will focus on getting data from the web, cleaning and writing data in Python.
+The exercises will be posted in GitHub as usual.

 Form a team of 3-4 students.
 Give your team a cool name like [The Be Sharps](https://www.youtube.com/watch?v=CWbW1jtFQUo) or [The Blernsballs](https://www.youtube.com/watch?v=oQF8rQaIjUE&list=RDzfvpeVe_i1A)...
 You get the idea.
 When your team forming process is done, join the [GitHub Classroom](https://classroom.github.com/a/Dmj2sFOl) for assignment 2.
-Your team can then collaborate via GitHub.
+Your team can then collaborate via GitHub in its own repository.

+The submission deadline is `2022-02-04, 20:00:00`.

 ## Exercise 1 (8 pts)